lukemorton/pieces/README.md

 [![Test Coverage](https://codeclimate.com/github/drpheltright/pieces/badges/coverage.svg)](https://codeclimate.com/github/drpheltright/pieces/coverage)

 This gem will take your HTML and CSS components and compile them into a static site.
-This can be useful for:

- - simple static sites, including blogs
+ - Build simple static sites, including blogs
- - building styleguides for your rails applications
+ - Produce styleguides for your rails applications
- - mocking up designs
+ - Mock up designs

 ## Define your HTML and CSS together